 Source: Federal Reserve.

-Inflation, as measured by the Core Consumer Price Index, which excludes the effects of food and oil, is forecast to be 1.5 percent in 2013, eventually increasing to an average of 2.0 percent per year in the 2019-2023 period.10 In July 2013, Moody’s Investor Service upgraded the United States’ credit rating outlook from “negative” to “stable” due to improving labor and housing markets and strong stock market performance.
-Although the global economy continues to recover from the severe recessionary shocks which began in 2007, the process has been slow and unsteady, and consumers, businesses, and investors remain cautious.
+Inflation, as measured by the Core Consumer Price Index, which excludes the effects of food and oil, is forecast to be 1.9 percent in 2015, 2.0 percent in 2016, 2.2 percent in 2017, and eventually increase to an average of 2.4 percent per year in the 2018-2024 period.10 Although the global economy continues to recover from the severe recessionary shocks that began in 2007, the process has been slow and unsteady.

 3 Ibid.
 “U-6 total unemployed, plus all persons marginally attached to the labor force, plus total employed part time for economic reasons, as a percent of the civilian labor force plus all persons marginally attached to the labor force.”
 Reported on a seasonally adjusted basis.